bloominstituteoftechnology/Data-Structures/Data_Structures_Questions.md

 3. What is the runtime complexity of `len`?

+same as 2 and 3 since we're using a list

 ## Binary Search Tree

 1. What is the runtime complexity of `insert`?

+When inserting elements to the left of child, all previous elements much be traversed.
+This is O(n) in the worst case.

 2. What is the runtime complexity of `contains`?

+O(n)

 3. What is the runtime complexity of `get_max`?

+For a sorted and balanced binary tree one single path is traversed: complexity of O(log(n)).

 ## Heap